 “For me,” says Alonso, “it has to be the Hotel Rey Juan Carlos.
 It’s beautiful and very comfortable.”
 It was built in 1992 to put up the Olympic Committee during the Games and its prices reflect that fact.

 There is accommodation to suit all budgets, however.
 Most of the more affordable hotels are located in the Gothic districts, with the pricier places located in the Eixample.

 There is everything you could want in Barcelona.
 As well as the many tourist attractions in the city, you can head to the beach.
 There is a four-kilometre stretch of coastline within the city limits, most of which is sandy.

 Equally, you could head out of town.
-A two-hour drive to the south will take you to Valencia, home of another great Spanish football club, as well as a racetrack that is used regularly for Formula One testing.
+A two-hour drive to the south will take you to Valencia, home of another great Spanish football club, as well as a race track that itself is no stranger to Formula 1 testing.

 “If it were me,” says Alonso, “I’d head to the Sierra Nevada.
 It’s even better if you are there during the winter months because the skiing’s great!”

 Seek out Barcelona’s Montjuich Park, home of the Spanish Grand Prix between 1969 and 1975.
 Although the circuit itself is gone, you can still drive the route of the track, and the hillside setting offers fantastic views over the city.

 AP de Correus 27